Optimal Designs for 2^k Factorial Experiments with Binary Response

-Note that EW optimality may be viewed as local optimality with $w_i$'s replaced by their expectation.
+Note that EW D-optimality may be viewed as local D-optimality with $w_i$'s replaced by their expectations.
 All of the existence and uniqueness properties of locally D-optimal design apply.
 Since $w_i > 0$ for all $\boldsymbol\beta$ under typical link functions, $E(w_i)>0$ for each $i$.
-Note that, by Jensen's inequality, since $\log|X^\prime W X|$ is concave in $\bf w$.
-Thus an EW D-optimal design maximizes an upper bound to the Bayesian D-optimality criterion.
+By Jensen's inequality, since $\log|X^\prime W X|$ is concave in $\bf w$.
+Thus an EW D-optimal design maximizes an upper bound for Bayesian D-optimality criterion.

-In practice, once $E(w_i)$'s are calculated via numerical integration, algorithms for locally D-optimality can be applied with $w_i$ replaced by $E(w_i)$.
-We will show that EW D-optimal designs are often almost as efficient as Bayes-optimal ones with respect to the Bayes optimality criterion, while realizing considerable savings in computation time.
-Furthermore, EW D-optimal designs are highly robust in terms of maximum relative efficiencies (Section~\ref{sec:robust}).
+In practice, once $E(w_i)$'s are calculated via numerical integration, algorithms for local D-optimality can be applied with $w_i$ replaced by $E(w_i)$.
+We will show that EW D-optimal designs are often almost as efficient as designs that are optimal with respect to the Bayes D-optimality criterion, while realizing considerable savings in computation time. {In fact, while searching for a EW D-optimal design, the integration can be performed in advance of the optimization.
+This provides a computational advantage over the search for Bayesian D-optimal designs, where integration needs to be performed in each step of the optimization, in order to evaluate the design.} Furthermore, EW D-optimal designs are highly robust in terms of maximum loss of efficiency (Section~5).